alishelton/apic-writeup/index.md

 For our purposes, we assume that particle mass does not change, and we can effectively ignore it for our computations.

-The weights w_{aip} are defined by the trilinear interpolation kernel, and so only the grid cell containing the particle has its velocity fields updated.
-For each particle, we update the correpsonding face-oriented velocity field on the grid by breaking the equation down as follows:

--x one
--y one
--z one
+The formula then determines how we update each of the face-centered velocity fields with particle velocities according to weights w_{aip} via the trilinear interpolation kernel.

 ### Add Forces